AnirudhaMalpanii/CPP-Projects/README.md

 - 👋 Hi, I’m Anirudha Malpani
-- 👀 I’m interested in Website Development, Programming in C++.
+- 👀 I’m interested in Full stack development, Programming in C/C++, Java and Python, HTML, CSS, JavaScript and related frameworks and technologies.
-- 🌱 I’m currently learning Full Stack Website Development
+- 🌱 I’m currently working as a Software Developer mainly on backend in java using Springboot.
 - 💞️ I’m looking to collaborate on Web Projects
-- 📫 mail me at anirudhamaheshwari99@gmail.com
+- 📫 mail me at anirudhamalpanii99@gmail.com